Website: Nico Nico Douga

 - The Japanese users do something similar and there's even a tag for it: "Nico Nico International Cultural Exchange" or some such.

-- Troll: Since comments scroll a crossed the video instead of being forced to the comments section which you can ignore, naturally, this can and often is used in the exact way you'd expect.
+- Troll: Since comments scroll across the video instead of being forced to the comments section which you can ignore, naturally, this can and often is used in the exact way you'd expect.
 Thankfully, it's (usually) not a problem if you don't know Japanese.